Michael-C-Buckley/nixos/hosts/README.md

 # Hosts

-These consiste of individual non-groups NixOS hosts
+These consists of individual non-groups NixOS hosts

 ### X570